-

 While individual experiences may differ, life as a military spouse generally involves:

 - Frequent moves.
 On average, military families move to a new duty station every two to three years.
 It can be difficult to leave jobs, say goodbye to friends and start over in a new and unfamiliar community.
-The upside of moving every few years is the opportunity to live in different parts of the country and in some cases, the world, but there are also challenges adapting to a new environment and culture.
+While they get the opportunity to live in different parts of the country and, in some cases, the world, each move comes with the challenge of adapting to a new environment and culture.

 - Separations from extended family.
 Moves are bound to take the military spouse in your life far from close friends and family.
 This can cause feelings of isolation and loneliness, but it also can enrich their lives as they meet new people and engage with their community.

 - Separations from their partner.
-A service member’s deployment can be hard on a spouse.
+Deployments can be hard on everyone in the family.
+For spouses, the challenge of taking care of things at home on their own can be overwhelming.
 They may worry about their partner’s safety and miss their companionship.
-They may feel overwhelmed by the burden of doing everything on their own.
-The service member may miss important events – birthdays, anniversaries, holidays, even the birth of a child.
-This can lead to sadness and even resentment.
+While deployed, service members may miss important events – birthdays, anniversaries, holidays, even the birth of a child.
 However, military families tend to find creative ways to include the deployed member in these events.
 And while deployments can take their toll, they can also show spouses just how much they are capable of handling on their own.

 Showing your support for the military spouse in your life